Go Back

 To do this, gently drop them into the hot oil & cook for 1-2 minutes, flipping over with a slotted spoon halfway through.
 Once they're golden brown, remove from the oil & leave to drain on a cooling rack set over a tray.

-Carefully flip a doughnut off its' baking parchment, into the hot oil then cook for 2-3 minutes on each side, using a slotted spoon to flip over.
+• Next, carefully flip a doughnut off its baking parchment, into the hot oil then cook for 2-3 minutes on each side, using a slotted spoon to flip over.
 The doughnut should be a deep, golden brown on each side.
+Once cooked, remove from the oil & place onto a wire rack set over a tray, to drain.

 Alternatively carefully place the doughnut into the oil, parchment side up then remove using a pair of tongs.